up42/docs/source/getting-started/catalog-search.rst

    * - Pléiades
    * - SPOT 6/7

-The **Analytics** tab returns images that can be used in workflows and downloaded or processed during job runs.
-This tab includes images from the online archive.
+The **Processing** label (in blue) returns images that can be used for downloading or further combined with a processing algorithm in workflows.
+These images originate from the online archive.
 The available data sources are displayed in the table below.

 .. list-table::
    :widths: 25